ajf013/musicplayerreact/README.md

 *   **Local Playback**: Play audio files (MP3, WAV, FLAC, etc.) directly from your device storage.
 Supports folder selection.
 *   **Online Integration**: Search and play songs from **YouTube** directly within the app.
 *   **Waveform Control**: Interactive waveform navigation using `wavesurfer.js`.
+*   **Precision Control**: Skip backward/forward by 10 seconds for detailed listening.
+*   **Loop Modes**: Toggle between repeating One song, All songs, or turning Loop Off.
 *   **A-B Loop**: Drag-to-select regions on the waveform or use "Set A/B" buttons for precise looping (Local files only).

 ### 🎨 Visuals & UI